Wiki · Individual Player · Last reviewed June 23, 2026

 At UC Berkeley, Song is co-director of the Berkeley Center for Responsible Decentralized Intelligence and participates in research communities including BAIR and CHAI.
 Her homepage notes Berkeley RDI's Agentic AI Summit in August 2025 and lists recent teaching on large-language-model agents, advanced LLM agents, agentic AI, responsible generative AI, and AI safety foundations.

-Song was named an ACM Fellow in 2019 for contributions to security and privacy.
-UC Berkeley announced in April 2025 that she had been elected to the American Academy of Arts and Sciences.
+Song was named among ACM's 2019 Fellows for contributions to security and privacy.
+UC Berkeley announced in April 2025 that she had been elected to the American Academy of Arts and Sciences, and Schmidt Sciences lists her as a 2025 AI2050 Senior Fellow in assurance.
 Berkeley's EECS profile also lists her as an ACM Fellow, IEEE Fellow, MacArthur Fellow, Guggenheim Fellow, Sloan Fellow, and recipient of the ACM SIGSAC Outstanding Innovation Award.

 These honors are not just biographical ornaments.
 They mark Song as a bridge figure between older security engineering, modern AI robustness, privacy-preserving computation, and the emerging governance of autonomous AI systems.